khalidesskali/where_in_the_world/README.md

 ## Acknowledgments

 Special thanks to **Frontend Mentor** for providing this challenge and helping developers improve their frontend skills.
 Thanks also to the community for sharing helpful solutions and insights!

----

-Feel free to edit and update this README file to match your project details!